openkfw/TruBudget/docs/operation-administration/installation/connect-to-an-existing-network/connection-process.md

 ### Connection process via REST API

 A beta node sends a registration request (`network.registerNode`) to the alpha API automatically on startup.
+Alternatively, beta node can be manually registered in the UI in the Nodes screen.
 The network must now vote for the new organization (`network.voteForPermission`).
 If enough votes exists an organization can approve the beta node (`network.approveNewOrganization`).
 After successful approval the beta node can connect to the alpha note via Peer to Peer and synchronize its data.